LibrariesHacked/librarieshacked.github.io/_posts/2018-12-02-auto-renewals.md

 tags: fines renewals scripting
 title: Scheduling auto renewals
 meta: Schedule loan checks using google scripting services
-published: false
 ---

 Library fines can be annoying.
-Have a few books out and it doesn't take long to owe more than it may have cost to buy one of the books.
+Forget to bring a few books out and it doesn't take long to owe more than the cost of one of the books.
 Well, so what?
 That's how libraries work.

 Perhaps.
-But there is a growing tendency for library services to implement one of two policies:
+But there is a growing trend for public library services to implement one of two policies:

-1. **Removing overdue fines.** This has been particularly big in the US, but Northern Ireland and Trafford are notable recent adopters of this policy.
+1. **Removing overdue fines.** Particularly big in the US, but Ireland and [Trafford](https://www.librariesconnected.org.uk/news/new-chapter-library-borrowing) are notable recent adopters of this policy.
 Quite a few services in Scotland have also done this for many years.

-2. **Automatic renewals.** This ensures that if you are able to renew an item, then the system will renew it for you to avoid it going overdue unnecessarily.
+2. **Automatic renewals.** This ensures that if you are able to renew an item, then the system will renew it for you to avoid it going overdue.

 In these days of online renewal it's easy to say there's no excuse to go overdue.
-And in some ways there isn't, other than being forgetful and busy, or both.
+And there isn't, other than being forgetful and busy, or both.
 Neither of which a library should really be punishing.

 But there's also little excuse for library systems to not do auto-renewal.
-These days most of my life is controlled through perfectly timed automation.
-In the morning Google tells me when to get up, what I am supposed to be doing, and whether I should take an umbrella with me.
-It also hints every now and again how long it will take me to get to places I'm not supposed to be, like the pub.
-Amazon tells me what I need to buy next, and things that I hadn't considered buying but it knows I will be tempted by.
-Moonpig sends birthday cards for me, and Netflix lets me know when the next series of TV shows that I've watched become available.
-A measley pre-overdue email from my library three days before a book is due back seems like negligence towards my wellbeing.
+Most of my life is controlled through perfectly timed automation.
+In the morning Google tells me when to get up, what I am supposed to be doing, and whether I will need an umbrella to do it.
+Every now and then it also hints how long it will take me to get to places I'm not supposed to be, like the pub.
+Amazon tells me what I need to buy, and things that I hadn't considered buying but it knows I will be tempted by.
+Moonpig sends birthday cards for me, and Netflix lets me know when TV shows that I might like become available.
+A measley pre-overdue email from my library, three days before a book is due back, seems like negligence towards my wellbeing.

 OK, libraries don't want to mimic the intrusive automation and data collection that goes on with other things.
-But being a bit cleverer to stop people getting fines would be nice.
+But stopping people getting fines when they don't need to would be nice.

-All this can be done by users themselves, but it requires a bit of investigation into how renewals work.
-The automation process we're looking for here isn't that complicated.
+All this could be done by users themselves, but it requires a bit of investigation into how renewals work.
+The automation we're looking for here is something like:

-**If:** My books are about to go overdue (e.g. tomorrow).
+**If:** My books are about to go overdue.
 **Then:** Renew them.
 **And:** Tell me about it.